 GroupMQ is a Redis-based queue system inspired by BullMQ but designed from the ground up with job grouping as its core feature.
 It ensures that jobs within the same group are processed sequentially while different groups run in parallel.

-Here's what makes GroupMQ special:
+Here's what GroupMQ does:

-Analytics Processing: Process events from the same user sequentially to maintain accurate session tracking and prevent duplicate counting.
+Analytics processing: Process events from the same user sequentially to maintain accurate session tracking and prevent duplicate counting.

-E-commerce Orders: Handle order updates, payment processing, and inventory changes for the same order ID without race conditions.
+E-commerce orders: Handle order updates, payment processing, and inventory changes for the same order ID without race conditions.

-Multi-tenant Applications: Process jobs for each tenant in isolation while maintaining overall system throughput.
+Multi-tenant applications: Process jobs for each tenant in isolation while maintaining overall system throughput.

-Import/Export Operations: Handle file processing where multiple operations on the same resource must happen sequentially.
+Import/export operations: Handle file processing where multiple operations on the same resource must happen sequentially.

-BullBoard Compatibility
+BullBoard compatibility

 This means you can continue using your existing monitoring setup.
 View job counts, processing rates, and failed jobs just as you would with BullMQ.
 The only difference is that jobs are now organized by groups, giving you better visibility into your grouped processing patterns.